sutormin94/Gyrase_Topo-Seq/README.md

 for the enrichment of GCSs (binomial test), compares their N3E and score with mean GCSs N3E and score (t-test), compares intervals mean score with genome mean score (t-test).

+**Note: ** Returns some warning messages due to the ommitting statistics (t-test) for too short sets of values.

 **Requirements:** python 3

 **Input:** TAB files with trusted GCSs and score info, WIG genome score file, TAB transcription units data files, TAB intervals data files